Lincoln City, Oregon

-Lincoln City is a city in Lincoln County on the Oregon Coast of the United States, between Tillamook and Newport.
+Lincoln City is a city in Lincoln County on the Oregon Coast of the United States, between Tillamook to the north and Newport to the south.
 It is named after the county, which was named in honor of former U.S. President Abraham Lincoln.
-The population was 9,815 at the 2020 Census.
+The population was at 9,815 in the 2020 Census.

 History

-Lincoln City was incorporated on March 3, 1965, uniting the cities of Delake, Oceanlake and Taft, and the unincorporated communities of Cutler City and Nelscott.
+Lincoln City was incorporated on March 3, 1965, uniting the cities of Oceanlake and Taft, and the unincorporated communities of Cutler City and Nelscott.
 These were adjacent communities along U.S. Route 101, which serves as Lincoln City's main street.
 The name "Lincoln City" was chosen from contest entries submitted by local school children.
 The contest was held when it was determined that using one of the five communities' names would be too controversial.

-Former communities
+Communities

 Cutler City

 Cutler City is located on the east shore of Siletz Bay.
 The community was started by Mr. and Mrs. George Cutler.
 It is claimed they received the property from Chief Charles "Charley" DePoe of the Siletz tribe (part of the present-day Confederated Tribes of the Siletz).
 Cutler City post office ran from 1930 until the formation of Lincoln City.